San Benedetto del Tronto: The pedestrian street

 The historic Viale Secondo Moretti, built at the beginning of the thirties of the last century by the engineer Luigi Onorati as part of the project that led to the construction of the waterfront, located in the city center, perpendicular to the beginning of the northern waterfront, has been for decades now, the meeting place of the Sambenedettese population and the surrounding area.
 Pedestrian area, recently renovated, home to the city's historic premises and numerous commercial activities, for some years now it has been enriched by a collection of works of modern art, in particular sculptures, by Ugo Nespolo, Enrico Baj, Mark Kostabi, Paolo Consorti, Marco Lodola, Paolo Annibali.

 The center of the pedestrian street, a key meeting place of the town, is the Giorgini square (or Giorgini rotunda), dedicated to Carlo Giorgini, one of the most beloved mayors of the city, located at the intersection of the end of Viale Secondo Moretti and the north start of the waterfront.
 The fountain located in the center of the square has now become a symbol of the city.

+The Palazzina Azzurra

+The Palazzina Azzurra was inaugurated on 1 September 1934.
+In a purely rationalistic style, typical of the fascist era, it was built next to the two tennis courts and the Circolo Forestieri.
+The two-storey building, painted in blue, housed on the ground floor bars, lounges, showers and services for men and women.
+After a period of decline, the Municipality of San Benedetto brought the structure back to its citizenship in the most authentic sense, with spaces for the promotion and dissemination of art, with exhibition rooms, offices and services, all completed by a park.